310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/monologue.md

 {% endbubble %}

 {% bubble Chiaki %}
-Hehe.
+Heheh.
 Kanata, you’re singing him a lullaby while carrying him… I’ve been thinking this often lately, but you’re more of a mama than the one who calls himself one, Mikejima-san.
 {% endbubble %}

 {% bubble Kanata %}